 I loved being with my mother in her kitchen, always asking a thousand questions as she taught me the basics.
 She certainly was my inspiration to get my hands dirty in the kitchen and explore the possibilities of food.
 But of course that came after, I studied art and psychology, becoming an art teacher before falling madly in love with my Bruce.

-And you wrote a motivation book too?
+And, you wrote a motivation title?

 Yes, 'Stepping Out', was a guide to how to live the life in front of you.
-Sometimes we think we're travelling in one direction, and then 'life' happens.
+Sometimes we think we're traveling in one direction, and then 'life' happens.
 You can either jump up and down and scream about it, or you can chase after that life and grow and learn from its lessons and meet new characters along the way and have extraordinary experiences and outcomes that you never dreamed possible.

 I've spoken to over 1500 community and corporate presentations to audiences ranging in size from 5 to 5000.